MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/config-queues.md

 1. **Seconds until optional** - Simply indicates a length of time that the rule is active.
 The rule no longer restricts matches among tickets that have waited this time.

-2. A process called **expansion** - Where rules gradually adjust their configured thresholds over time.
+2. **Expansion process** - Rules gradually adjust their configured thresholds over time.
 For instance, a Difference Rule may require matches within a particular maximum difference.
-As a ticket waits, the rule may expand the maximum difference, to allow a larger and larger range for the ticket, allowing it to be matched even if perfect opponents are unavailable.
+As a ticket waits, the rule may expand the maximum difference, permitting expansion to a larger and larger range for the ticket, and allowing it to be matched even if perfect opponents are unavailable.

 Expansions can be either **linear** or **custom**.
 In a linear expansion, a value grows over time, using a fixed change after each time interval.
 The items customized in a linear expansion are: